 Nephelometric Turbidity Unit (NTU): A measure of the clarity of water.
-Turbidity more than 5 NTU is just noticeable to the average person.
+Turbidity in excess of 5 NTU is just noticeable to the average person.

-PPM: Corresponds to one pall of liquid in one million parts of liquid (palls per million).
+PPM: Corresponds to one part of liquid in one million parts of liquid (parts per million).

-PPB): C01Tesponds to one pail of liquid in one billion parts of liquid (palls per billion).
+PPB: Corresponds to one part of liquid in one billion parts of liquid (parts per billion).